meads/firstly-api/README.md

-# go-getting-started
+# Firstly API

-A barebones Go app, which can easily be deployed to Heroku.
+An api for the native apps to consume for data, which can easily be deployed to Heroku.

 This application supports the [Getting Started with Go on Heroku](https://devcenter.heroku.com/articles/getting-started-with-go) article - check it out.